 Depending upon how much data you have and what queries you plan to run, you need to select a cluster size that fits your needs.
 Unfortunately, there is no silver bullet for deciding how much memory you will need other than just simply testing it.
 Fortunately, you can change the capacity of the cluster later, without any downtime.
 More details on how much memory is needed, see the blog article, Elasticsearch in Production.
-You should also refer to the memory pressure indicator in the Elastic Cloud Console to help you decide when it is time to scale up your cluster.
+You should also refer to the cluster performance metrics in the Elastic Cloud Console to help you decide when it is time to scale up your cluster.

 Currently, half the memory is assigned to the JVM heap.
 For example, on a 32 GB cluster, 16 GB are allotted to heap.
 The disk-to-RAM ratio currently is 1:24, meaning that you get 24 GB of storage space for each 1 GB of RAM.
 All clusters are backed by SSD drives.

 The CPU resources assigned to a cluster are relative to the size of your cluster, meaning that a 32GB cluster gets twice as much CPU resources as a 16GB cluster.
 All clusters are guaranteed their share of CPU resources, as we do not overcommit resources.
 Our smaller clusters do benefit from temporary CPU boosting to improve performance when needed most.

 The chosen capacity, as described above, is per data center.
 The reason for this is that there is no point in having two data centers if one failing will result in a cascading error because the remaining center cannot handle the total load.
 You may choose between one, two, or three data centers that all no shared single point of failure beyond residing within the same city.
 Through the allocation awareness in Elasticsearch, we configure the nodes so that your cluster will automatically allocate replicas between each data center.